phiresky/blog/posts/2022/sqlite-zstd.md

 # Introducing sqlite-zstd

-My approach is kind of a mix of column-oriented storage, partitioning, and individual row compression.
+My approach here is kind of a mix of column-oriented storage, partitioning, and individual row compression.
 I don't know of this method being used anywhere else (please let me know), so it might be interesting to other database systems as well.
 The whole thing should work just as well for PostgreSQL.

 The idea is to define a way to split the rows of the table into chunks, then train a `zstd` dictionary for each chunk and compress each row in the chunk with it.

+[zstd](https://github.com/facebook/zstd) is pretty much the state of the art for many kinds of data compression.
+The "training" feature works by taking a set of data samples and finding the most useful common strings in these samples.
+The resulting file is called a "dictionary" and can be used to compress other values similar to the seen samples to even smaller sizes.

-When selecting a row, the dictionary is loaded first and the data is decompressed with the dictionary.
-To improve performance, the least recently used dictionaries are cached, and the compression / chunking happens in a lazy fashion when the database is not busy.
+In sqlite-zstd it's used like this: When selecting a row, the dictionary is loaded first and the data is decompressed with the dictionary.
+To improve performance, the least recently used dictionaries are cached, and the compression / chunking happens in a lazy fashion when the database is not busy by using the existing rows in the database for the training.

 The whole thing is implemented by replacing the table with a view so most of the application code doesn't need any changes.